o3de/o3de.org/content/docs/userguide/ui-editor-previewing-canvas.md

+description: ' Preview your game UI canvas in &ALYlong; to visualize how it might look at different screen resolutions and to see how the interactive elements change state. '
+slug: ui-editor-previewing-canvas
+title: Previewing Canvases
+---
 # Previewing Canvases<a name="ui-editor-previewing-canvas"></a>

 You can preview your game UI canvas to visualize how it might look at different screen resolutions and to see how the interactive elements change states\.